pgte/nodeconf-bcn-2015/README.md

 node flag: --abort on uncaught exception, dumps as well

 pmap -x
 gcore

-mdb findleaks - if you're lucky findObjects, findFunctions, jsscope
+mdb findleaks - if you're lucky findObjects, findFunctions, JSscope

 typo - causing handler referencing itself

 # middleware evolution - eugene

 polls, people love promises
 and restify

 middleware - series of functions connected together like unix pipes

 implement this:
 callbacks, generators, async-await

 callbacks - hell,
 generators - not intuitive (poll: what?!) co - turn generators to promises async-await - only with babel of course, people like async await